-- Be healthy.

-- Stay safe.

-- Feel part of their local community

-- Be confident and able to meet their goals.

-- Achieve good school attendance.

-- Abingdon ensures all staff understand their duty of care to pupils, in the event of a medical emergency. - All staff are confident in knowing what to do in an emergency. - Abingdon understands that medical conditions are serious and can be potentially life-threatening, particularly if ill managed or misunderstood. - Our school or understands the importance of medication and care being taken as directed by healthcare professionals and parents. - The School Nursing (SN) Service will offer our school setting an annual update.
-If a new medical condition arises over the year, then the SN will provide an update or give advice on the most appropriate service to deliver it. - All staff understand the common medical conditions that affect children/young people at this school.
-We allow adequate time for staff to receive training on the impact medical conditions can have on pupils. - Staff receive additional training about any children they may be working with who have complex medical needs supported by an Individual Health Plan (IHP)
+- Be healthy. - Stay safe. - Feel part of their local community - Be confident and able to meet their goals. - Achieve good school attendance. - The school ensures all staff understand their duty of care to pupils, in the event of a medical emergency. - All staff are confident in knowing what to do in an emergency. - This school understands that medical conditions are serious and can be potentially life-threatening, particularly if ill managed or misunderstood. - The school understands the importance of medication and care being taken as directed by healthcare professionals and parents. - The School Nursing (SN) /Health Visiting (HV) Service will offer school/EYS setting an annual update.
+If a new medical condition arises over the year, then the SN/HV will provide an update or give advice on the most appropriate service to deliver it.